-The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2016.
+The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2016.
 The 750D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (23 percent) than the Canon 750D.
 Moreover, the M5 is markedly lighter (23 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the M5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.